Shuvra91/Shuvra91/README.md

 - 🔭 I’m currently working on the End to End ML project
 - 🌱 I’m currently learning Cloud computing
-- 👓 I’m looking to collaborate on funded research projects on AI, ML and Antenna
+- 👓 I’m looking to collaborate on research projects on AI, ML and Antenna